 QROPS – UK Pension Transfers to Canada

-If you a UK pensioner and looking for information on transferring your pension to Canada, you’ve come to the right spot!
+If you a UK pensioner looking for information on transferring your pension to Canada, you’ve come to the right spot!
 Future Financial Planning Group is an Ottawa based financial planning firm and can facilitate the transfer of your non-government UK pension to a Canadian RRSP.
+If you are a resident in Ontario, Quebec, Alberta, British Columbia, New Brunswick or Nova Scotia, we can facilitate the transfer of your UK pension.

 - Consolidate your investments into your home country